itzr/___technologies/___learning/phase-3/phase_3.3/application/README.md

 - Stores raw results
 ### MongoDB
 - In the cloud!
-### Message Broker
+### Message Broker (phase 2; might not be necessary.)
-- Handles queries to the Blockchain Query Service
+- Handle queries to the Blockchain Query Service
 ### Backend
 - Endpoint 1: Triggers the search for new proposals (Blockchain Query Service)
 - Endpoint 2: Fetches proposals from the DB and serves it to the frontend.